mopinion/mopinion-sdk-ios/README.md

 `$ pod install`

-After this you should use the newly made `*.xcworkspace` file in Xcode.
+After this you should use the newly created `*.xcworkspace` file in Xcode.

 **Note:** if you get `Failed to download` errors from the `pod install`, make sure that you have [an account at github.com and have setup your github SSH key](https://github.com/settings/ssh) as the above Podfile requires it.
-If you don't have a github account, then in the Podfile, replace all occurances of
+If you don't have a github account, then in the Podfile, replace all occurrences of

 ```ruby
 :git => 'git@github.com:mopinion/mopinion-sdk-ios.git'